 They will give you a free individual tourist visa valid for 90 calendar days.
-You have to present a bank statement showing your resources (50 reais/day are required).
-You cannot extend your visa except for the SWISS, PORTUGUESE and BRITISH citizens.
+Citizen from UE and UK cannot extend their visa.

 If you plan to leave your boat leaving the country, you can ask for a 2 years’ extension of the customs’ clearance for the boat.
 If you plan to stay in our marina we can give you the required documents.